May 15, 2021

 Study participants were invited to visit a men’s health website to complete the survey.
 Thus the results may have been skewed by self-selection bias.
 The authors cautioned, “We hope readers will heed our advice in not extrapolating these results to the general population from this preliminary investigation...”
 The Bollinger-Van Howe study conflicts with a 2008 study of 2,784 young men in Kenya.
 Researcher John Krieger reported, "Adult male circumcision was not associated with sexual dysfunction.”
 (As Krieger supports circumcision, one should treat the results with similar skepticism.)
 A 2013 study of 10,000 men in Germany also found no correlation between circumcision and erectile dysfunction.

 Ironically, intactivism may be a cause of erectile dysfunction.
 Urologist Dr. Rena Malik reported that psychological factors can sometime cause ED.
 "Psychogenic Erectile Dysfunction is the inability to achieve or sustain an erection during sexual activity as a result of psychological influences."
 Malik listed possible causes, including depression, stress, anxiety, relationship issues, and self-esteem.
-We have documented that intactivism can cause each of these emotional issues.
+We have documented that intactivism can cause any of these conditions.

 MYTH #2: THE PENIS MUST BE ERECT

 Some circumcision opponents say that a baby boy’s first sexual experience occurs during the circumcision procedure.
 They claim that the circumcision practitioner deliberately fiddles with the baby’s penis in order to cause an erection.
-They may cite a 1904 book by Jacob Snowman, The Surgery of Ritual Circumcision.
-(Snowman was a British doctor and mohel who would later be called in 1948 to circumcise Prince Charles.)
+They may cite a 1904 book by Rabbi Jacob Snowman, The Surgery of Ritual Circumcision.
+Snowman was a British doctor and mohel who would later be called in 1948 to circumcise the future King Charles.
 Snowman wrote, "When the penis of an infant is in a state of erection the operation of circumcision can be more easily performed and the dressing more efficiently applied.
 The manipulation of the organ necessary to grasp the prepuce is generally sufficient to stimulate the increased blood supply requisite for an erection."

 We were unable to find anything in the medical literature written in the past century to support Snowman’s assertion.
 A World Health Organization manual for early infant circumcision identifies infancy as an ideal time for the procedure precisely because “the procedure is not complicated by erections, which can be problematic in adolescent boys and men.”